aer0ss/aerofs/docs/engineering/how-to/debug-aerofs.md

 ![screenshot of remote-debug config](http://i.imgur.com/42PmozE.png)

 To use it, choose 'Local SP debug' in the configuration chooser and hit the little bug icon.
 Set some breakpoints and go to town!

+Troubleshooting
+--

+1. To test the GUI you should specify the RTROOT:

+        ./rundebug -G -r ~/rtroot/

+2. If the debugger doesn't run and

+        $ cat ~/rtroot/{USER}/gui.out
+        Error occurred during initialization of VM
+        Could not find agent library jdwp on the library path, with error: dlopen(libjdwp.dylib, 1): image not found

+You should probably do this:

+    cp /Library/Java/JavaVirtualMachines/jdk1.8.0_45.jdk/Contents/Home/jre/lib/libjdwp.dylib ~/repos/aerofs/approot/

 [ note to self; the GUI_debug and daemon_debug configurations should be checked in; must be in an .iml doc, right? ]